usnistgov/MediScore/README.txt

   $ cd MediScore/tools/DetectionScorer
   $ python2 DetectionScorer.py --help

-Both DetectionScorer and MaskScorer scripts have additional HTML files (DetectionScorerReadMe.html and MaskScorerReadMe.html) with more detailed information on their usage.
+DetectionScorer, MaskScorer, ProvenanceFilteringScorer, and ProvenanceGraphBuildingScorer scripts have additional HTML files (DetectionScorerReadMe.html, MaskScorerReadMe.html, ProvenanceFilteringScorerReadMe.html, and ProvenanceGraphBuildingScorerReadMe.html) with more detailed information on their usage.

 To try some command lines with data files, go to the testing directories in 'MediScore/tools/DetectionScorer', and run the command